rrathle/bd-dynamodb-annotations-load-save-saving/README.md

 You can see what happens if you delete/alter the book item in DynamoDB that the test expects to be there.
 You can use the DynamoDB Console for this, to change the items, just make sure you know what to put back in afterwards to restore the data.

-**HINT:** see the `cloudformation/dynamodbannotationsloadsave/prework/BooksTable.yaml` file that was used to create the table and sample data in your AWS Account, then manually modify to get it back to where it was.

 #### Test away!

-Once you've written `saveBook()` in `BookDao` and updated `BookIntegrationTests`, you should be able to pass the tests set-up in the `BookIntegrationTests` class, which is located in `src/integrationTest/java/com/amazon/ata/dynamodbannotationsloadsave/prework/`.
+Once you've written `saveBook()` in `BookDao` and updated `BookIntegrationTests`, you should be able to pass the tests set-up in the `BookIntegrationTests` class, which is located in `src/integrationTest/`.

 Reminder: You can run the full test class manually by right-clicking the file in the project view and selecting "Run 'BookIntegrationTests'", or by clicking the double arrows to the left of the class declaration